With more than 150 workshops, there is no shortage of informative demonstrations and lectures to educate and entertain you over the weekend.

 Get great deals from dozens of regional and national vendors that feature sustainable lifestyle products and services, including: books, tools, seeds, tractors, organic foods, clothes, solar gadgets and more.Check Out All Kansas Exhibitors

 Many of our exhibitors have their own demonstrations and short workshops at their booths.
 With topics ranging from hands-on seed saving to building mud houses to heritage breed livestock, there is a lot to see!Check Out All Kansas Off-Stage Demos

-Schedule coming soon!
+The schedule will be available within two weeks of each event.
 You can keep updated on workshops and exhibitors by signing up for the FAIR newsletter.

 Get the layout of the venue, and find your favorite stage and exhibitors before you go to the FAIR.Check Out the Kansas Venue Map

 Travel I-70 West, exit at East Topeka, continue to exit 363 (Adams St).
 Turn left at stop sign, take a right onto 21st St follow to Topeka Blvd.
 Turn right onto Topeka Blvd then you should see Expocentre on the left hand side of the street.

 Get directions using Google Maps here.